Reece030130/CITS2006-Project-draft-web/README.md

 ## Overview

-This repository contains the back-end API for the CITS2006 project, implemented in Node.js with a MySQL database.
-It exposes RESTful endpoints to support the front-end application and handles data persistence, authentication, and business logic.
+This repository provides security enhancement modules for web applications.
+It is not a general web development project; instead, it focuses on improving authentication, data protection, and best practices to harden web services.

 ## Features